 Step 1: Begin with ObituariesSince family tree searches generally work their way back in time from the present, searching out information on recently deceased relatives is a good place to start your family tree quest.
 Obituaries can be a gold mine for information on family units, including siblings, parents, spouses, and even cousins, as well as the date of birth and death and place of burial.
 Obituary notices may also help lead you to living relatives who can provide further information on your family tree.
 There are several large obituary search engines online which can make the search a bit easier, but if you know the town where your relatives lived you will often have better luck searching the obituary archive (when available online) of the local paper.
 If you aren't sure of the name of the local paper for that community, a search for newspaper and the city, town or county name in your favorite search engine will often get you there.
 Be sure to search out obituaries for sibilings and cousins as well as your direct ancestors.

 Step 4: Locate Clues in the CensusOnce you've used your personal knowledge and online death records to trace your family tree back to people who lived around the beginning of the twentieth century, census records can provide a treasure trove of information on the family.
-Census records in the United States, UK, Canada, and many other countries are available online -- some for free and some through subscription access.
-In the United States, for example, you can often find living and recently deceased family members listed with their parents in the 1930 federal census, the most recent census year open to the public.
+Census records in the United States, Great Britain, Canada, and many other countries are available online -- some for free and some through subscription access.
+In the United States, for example, you can often find living and recently deceased family members listed with their parents in the 1940 federal census, the most recent census year open to the public.
 From there, you can trace the family back through previous censuses, often adding a generation or more to the family tree.
 Census takers weren't very good at spelling and families aren't always listed where you expect them, so you may want to try some of these search tips for census success.

 Continued > 10 Steps for Finding Your Family Tree Online